HubTou/oab/README.md

 or with an indentation different from 4 spaces with the argument of the *--indent|-i* option.

 The terminal width used for the pretty table files can be changed from the default 80 columns to the argument of the *--width|-w* option.
-You should especially use this option When redirecting the program output to a file...
+You should especially use this option when redirecting the program output to a file...

 Last and least, you can disable the progress bar with the *--bar|-b* option.